-When you switch to a ketogenic diet, for most people it is very hard to give up carbohydrates such as bread and pasta.
+Finding it hard to give up carbohydrates?
 This keto bread makes the switch much easier, easily being able to still have sandwiches and toast.

 Kerrygold butter is the best butter to use, but here in Australia, Kerrygold can be expensive.
 Westgold butter is a great alternative and tastes great in the keto bread.
 You can use anything, but make sure its grass-fed.